serverless/examples/aws-node-auth0-cognito-custom-authorizers-api/README.md

 <!--
-title: API Gateway Authorizer Function for Auth0 or AWS Cognito using RS256 tokens.
+title: API Gateway Authorizer Function for Auth0 or AWS Cognito using RS256 JSON Web Key Sets tokens.
 description: Authorize your API Gateway with either Auth0 or Cognito JWKS RS256 tokens.
 layout: Doc
 -->
-# API Gateway Authorizer Function for Auth0 or AWS Cognito using RS256 tokens.
+# API Gateway Authorizer Function for Auth0 or AWS Cognito using the [JWKS](https://auth0.com/docs/jwks) method.

 This is an example of how to protect API endpoints with [Auth0](https://auth0.com/) or [AWS Cognito](https://aws.amazon.com/cognito/) using JSON Web Key Sets ([JWKS](https://auth0.com/docs/jwks)) and a [custom authorizer lambda function](https://serverless.com/framework/docs/providers/aws/events/apigateway#http-endpoints-with-custom-authorizers).